MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/sql-server-management-pack-views-and-dashboards.md

 ![Screenshot showing Generic views and dashboards.](./media/sql-server-management-pack/version-independent-views.png)

+## View and Dashboard

 The **Computers** view displays computers on which agents are installed and management pack discovery is running.
 This view doesn't display computers configured for [agentless monitoring](sql-server-management-pack-monitoring-modes.md#configuring-agentless-monitoring-mode).

 The **SQL Server Roles** dashboard provides information about instances of SQL Server Database Engine, SQL Server Reporting Services, SQL Server Analysis Services, and SQL Server Integration Services.

 ![Screenshot of SQL server roles.](./media/sql-server-management-pack/sql-server-roles.png)

 Some of these views may consist of a long list of objects and metrics.
 To find specific objects, you can use the **Scope**, **Search**, and **Find** buttons on the Operations Manager toolbar.
-For more information, see [Finding data and objects in the Operations Manager consoles](manage-console-finding-data.md).
+For more information, see [Find data and objects in the Operations Manager consoles](manage-console-finding-data.md).